ZychGrzegorz/MDB-rekrutacja/README.md

 ### This application allows to:
 - sign up a new user,
 - login/logout,
-- add a new book to your collection,
+- add a new book to thr collection,
-- edit/remove your book,
+- edit/remove the book,
-- add a new book category
+- add a new book category,
+- sorting the collection
+- searching for a book

 ### Installation
 ```